dominikg/tsconfck/docs/benchmark.md

 This is great news and most likely attributed to the rework of the cache and using callbacks instead of adding more promises to the mix.
 The impact on vite however remains to be seen as it isn't clear if it had much of a negative influence before

+### tsconfck@3 is within margin of baseline under load

+One could say it's background noise.
+Not completely true but for sure it doesn't get in the way.

 ### parseNative with caching is surprisingly competitive

-Typescripts own parse does a lot extra work with all files matched by the configs and it is synchronous too.
+TypeScripts own parse does a lot extra work with all files matched by the configs and it is synchronous too.
 But with caching ensuring work is only ever done once, it's almost ok.

-###